 The late novelist Anne McCaffrey regularly had her dragon novels reviewed as fantasy.
 Anne would crossly point out that she actually wrote science fiction, because the dragons of Pern were genetically engineered in a lab on another planet before the story began, specifically to fight the moon parasite Thread, which ate its way through everything when it fell to earth.
 Anne noted with considerable delight that her critics couldn’t say much in response to her statement.
 Another fascinating commentator on all things fiction was the late novelist Ursula Le Guin, who couldn’t stand to have her books pigeonholed as this or that.
 ‘Left to me, I would just call them novels’, she once said.

 Le Guin regularly lamented that a whole new bunch of fantasy writers had turned their ‘characters to dolls’, and previously powerful fantasy tropes to ‘meaningless platitudes’.
 If I was setting out as an aspiring fantasy writer today, then I’d want to make sure my fiction wasn’t something a highly decorated writer like Le Guin would consider shallow and pointless.
 The only way to do this would be to make sure I had read around the genre well enough to see for myself who was strong and who was a copy-cat or a watered-down exponent of the fantasy echelon.
-I’d also be sure to read dated fantasy, but to internalise that this isn’t a great influence for modern fantasy due to too much exposition, lack of decent female characters and excessive world building, and I’d engage with the ongoing debate on male and female characters to ensure that I courted the 60% of all book-buyers and readers who surveys tell us are women.
-This is where reading widely comes into play, but reading as a writer only works when you apply what you’ve read in a reflective manner, challenging received wisdom, exploring reviews and critical opinion, and basically having a long think about everything you’ve read and researched.
+I’d also be sure to read dated fantasy, but to internalise that this isn’t a great influence for modern fantasy due to too much exposition, lack of decent female characters, and excessive world building.
+Plus, I’d engage with the ongoing debate on male and female characters in fantasy fiction, to ensure that I courted the 60% of all book-buyers and readers who surveys tell us are women.
+This is where reading widely comes into play, but reading as a writer only works when you apply what you’ve read in a reflective manner, sometimes challenging received wisdom, always exploring reviews and critical opinion, and basically having a long think about everything you’ve read and researched.